zmyunc/426-final-project-0/README.md

 1. On the very first page there is a login to authenticate your information.
 Once the user is logged in it will be in persistent-session state.
 Refreshing the page and closing the page does not cause the current page to be lost, nor does it cause the information to be lost.

+<h3>About the protection effect when the user is not logged in</h3>
 If the user is not logged in, the user cannot access other pages of the site by typing the url.
 For example, if we want to go to localhost3000:/ without logging in, the user will be forced to go back to localhost3000:/login.